soxueren/atsd/administration/corrupted-file-recovery.md

  /opt/atsd/hadoop/bin/start-dfs.sh
 ```

 * Wait for 1 minute.
-Check that HDFS was able to leave safemode by itself, check safemode status and if safemofe is OFF, proceed to start HBase
+Check that HDFS was able to leave safe mode by itself.
+Check the safe mode status.
+If the safe mode is OFF, proceed to start HBase

 ```sh
  /opt/atsd/hadoop/bin/hadoop dfsadmin -safemode get